gknight4/laravel-rest-jwt-demo/README.md

 ## Authorized Request

-### copy the header received from login, into the next Authorized Request:
+### copy the Authorization header received from login, into the next Authorized Request:

-test it out in Postman:\
+### test it out in Postman:\
 Method: GET\
 Url: localhost:8000/api/user\
 Headers:\